-The results of the modeling show that the TCEQ contact recreation standard concentration for the bacteria E. coli is not met.
-The E. coli data is based on the City of Austin sampling of fecal coliform at the 12th Street Gage.
-The E. coli measurement in Most Probable Number (MPN) is obtained by multiplying the fecal coliform count by 0.63.
-Other constituents, TP, TN, and TSS are currently within acceptable levels to meet state requirements, but Shoal Creek's EII rating is still among the lowest performing watersheds within the Austin area, which was a significant concern to stakeholders.
+The results of the SELECT tool show that the TCEQ contact recreation standard concentration for bacteria is not met.
+The standard is set to maintain the concentration of E coli below the geometric mean criterion of 126 cfu/100mL, which is protective of the primary contact recreation use in freshwater.
+The E coli data in Table 4 is based on COA fecal coliform data at the 12^{th} Street Gage.
+The E coli measurement in colony forming units (CFU) is obtained by multiplying the fecal coliform count by 0.63.
+Other constituents, TP, TN, and TSS currently meet state screening levels, but Shoal Creek's EII rating is still among the lowest performing watersheds within the Austin area, which was a significant concern to stakeholders.

 A breakdown of each sub-area, including the weighted land use categories and the resulting load from each constituent are shown in Table 4.
-Table 4 shows which sub-areas are contributing the highest amounts of pollutants, and the characteristics of each sub-area: land area in acres, land use, impervious cover etc. This table highlights that pollutant loads are generated throughout the watershed, rather than concentrated in one area, due to the high levels of impervious cover and urban development.
-Typically, the higher the impervious cover percentage in a given sub-area, the greater the pollutant load.
+Table 4 shows which sub-areas are contributing the highest amounts of pollutants, and the characteristics of each sub-area: land area in acres, land use, impervious cover, etc. This table highlights that pollutant loads are generated throughout the watershed, rather than concentrated in one area, due to the high levels of impervious cover and urban development.
+Typically, the higher the impervious cover percentage in each sub-area, the greater the pollutant load.